 The organizational philosophy is semi-military.
-As such, the routines in all academy classes include physical training, personnel inspections, and high standards of grooming, appearance and conduct.
+Academy classes include physical training, personnel inspections, and high standards of grooming, appearance and conduct.

 Successful candidates are those who possess above average English language and study skills coupled with high levels of motivation and maturity.
-Candidates also need to be reasonably physically fit.
+Physical fitness highly encouraged.

-Must be eligible to register as a student at College of the Sequoias without a waiver of College regulations
+Must be eligible to register as a student at College of the Sequoias without a waiver of College regulations.
+Financial Aide information available.

 ACADEMY PREPARATION COURSE:

 Many candidates decide to complete the Academy Preparation Course (PS313) before applying for admission to the Basic Academy.
 Factors indicating a candidate should consider this include:

 · The candidate has completed few or no college level courses

 · The candidate earned low grades in English in high school